 Another window will open.
-Use the Enabled button and OK button to add the change in this setting.
+Use the Enabled button and then the OK button to add the change in this setting.

-After this, when you will right-click on a shortcut or an application you will notice that pin to taskbar option has removed.
+After this, when you will right-click on a shortcut or an application, you will notice that pin to taskbar option has been removed.
 Also, right-clicking on a pinned program will not show unpin from the taskbar option.

 To enable pinning new programs and unpin programs from the taskbar, you can undo the changes.
 Simply follow the steps mentioned above and use the Not Configured option in the last step and save the setting.

-Read: How to Backup and restore pinned taskbar items in Windows 10.
+Read: How to Backup and restore pinned taskbar items in Windows.

 Disable or Enable Pin to taskbar using Registry Editor